William Thomas Rowland Powell: Early life

 Powell was born on 8 August 1815, son of Colonel W.E.
 Powell of Nanteos and his first wife, Laura-Edwyna, eldest daughter of James Sacksville Tufton Phelp, of Coston House, Leicestershire.
-His father was MP for Cardiganshire from 1816 until his death in 1852, and served as Lord Lieutenant of the same county.
+His father was MP for Cardiganshire from 1816 until his death in 1852, and served as Lord Lieutenant of the county.
 He was educated at Westminster School.
 He gained a commission in the army, and served for some years in the West Indies before retiring in 1854 with the rank of captain.
-Powell later served as Colonel of the Royal Cardiganshire Militia and as a magistrate and deputy lieutenant for Cardiganshire and also a magistrate for Montgomeryshire.
+Powell later served as Colonel of the Royal Cardiganshire Militia and as a magistrate and deputy lieutenant for Cardiganshire and also as a magistrate for Montgomeryshire.

 On 1 May 1839, Powell married Rosa Edwyna, daughter of William George Cherry of Buckland, Herefordshire in 1839.
 They had two children, namely: